tfsservice18/Test/README.md

 # light-portal

-A portal to link client and service with a marketplace.
+A portal for client/service management and marketplace.

 ## Introduction